jtnorr/Python-exercises/README.md

 2. Navigate to the project directory
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the tests: `python -m pytest`
+5. Open an exercise file and follow the instructions provided in the docstring and comments
+6. Run the tests to check your solution
+7. Repeat steps 5 and 6 for each exercise

 ## Exercise Instructions